paoloserra/MeerKATHI-docs/sphinx/manual/intro/index.rst

 This worker is used to set up basic information on the content of the .MS files to be processed (e.g., target and calibrators' name, channelisation, etc.).
 The worker can also extract this information automatically from the .MS metadata.
-Finally, it can create a primary beam image cube on a user-defined pixel- and frequency grid. **Does this last step really belong here?
-Maybe a separate worker which could also be run before image_HI?**
+Finally, it can create a primary beam image cube on a user-defined pixel- and frequency grid.

 :ref:`prepare_data`